 Table 5 provides our early April forecast, with error bars based on one standard deviation of the 1982-2010 cross-validated hindcast error.
 We typically expect to see 2/3 of our forecasts verify within one standard deviation of observed values, with 95% of forecasts verifying within two standard deviations of observed values.
 Note the rather large uncertainty ranges at this extended lead time.
+Large changes can occur during the spring months, such as the massive weakening of the AMO that occurred in 2013, and can cause significant errors in these early season predictions.

-Table 5: Model hindcast error and our 2013 hurricane forecast.
+Table 5: Model hindcast error and our 2015 hurricane forecast.
 Uncertainty ranges are given in one standard deviation (SD) increments.